ignacioalvmar/ignacioalvmar.github.io/_publications/2019-the-skynivi-experience-evoking-startle-and-frustra.md

 collection: publications
 permalink: /publications/2019/2019-the-skynivi-experience-evoking-startle-and-frustra
 date: 2019-01-01
-venue: 'Proceedings of the IEEE International Conference in Intelligent Trasnportations Systems 2019'
+venue: 'Proceedings of the IEEE International Conference in Intelligent Transportations Systems 2019'
 paperurl: https://ieeexplore.ieee.org/abstract/document/8813831/
 citation: 'Ignacio Alvarez et al..
 (2019).
 The SKYNIVI experience: evoking startle and frustration in dyads and single drivers.
 Proceedings of the IEEE International Conference in Intelligent Trasnportations Systems 2019.'
 ---

-Published in *Proceedings of the IEEE International Conference in Intelligent Trasnportations Systems 2019*, IEEE 2019
+Published in *'Proceedings of the IEEE International Conference in Intelligent Transportations Systems 2019'*, IEEE 2019

 ## Abstract